Artika-Cyber/Cloud-logs-to-Splunk/README.md

 Terraform code for configuring logs forwarding from the Cloud to Splunk for different Cloud providers.

 # Warning
-For each procider, configure the variables you want.
+For each provider, configure the variables you want.

 # AWS
 The code ships CloudTrail logs to a S3 and notifies an SNS to which is subscribed a SQS queue.
 The code outputs the key ID and secret needed to configure in Splunk.